-Most of the homicides in Mexico and Cabo San Lucas are isolated incidents targeted by criminal organization and turf battles between criminal groups.
+Most of the homicides in Mexico and Cabo San Lucas are isolated incidents targeted by criminal organizations and turf battles between criminal groups.

 Do not let the over-exaggerated news stories deter you from traveling to this vibrant Latin American destination.

 Aside from dangerous areas along the U.S. border and other regions where cartels operate, Mexico is safe and I firmly believe it is safe to travel to Mexico including Los Cabos.

 In general, if you’re not taking part in illegal activities you don’t have anything to worry about.